mcdonc/web3/web3.rst

   does so, this callable is to be called periodically by the origin server until it returns a non-``None`` response, which must be a normal Web3 response tuple.

+  ..
+XXX (chrism) Needs a section of its own for explanation.

 Specification Overview
 ======================